Anisotropic flow fluctuation as a possible signature of clustered nuclear geometry in O-O collisions at the Large Hadron

-Figure~\ref{fig:ImpBV0M} shows the average value of the impact parameter ($\langle b\rangle$) as a function of centrality class in O--O collisions at $\sqrt{s_{\rm NN}}=7$ TeV using IPGlasma + MUSIC + iSS + UrQMD for a Woods-Saxon and $\alpha$-cluster nuclear density profiles.
-As expected, one finds a significant dependence of $\langle b\rangle$ on collision centrality selection based on the final state-charged particle multiplicity in the V0 acceptance region, i.e., the collisions having a lower impact parameter tend to produce a higher charged particle yield at the final state.
-In addition, one finds a significant dependence of $\langle b\rangle$ on the nuclear density profile of the colliding oxygen nucleus to produce a similar charge particle yield in the final state.
-For the $\alpha$-cluster case, one finds that $\langle b\rangle$ is significantly smaller compared to a Woods-Saxon density profile because of the compact nature of $\alpha$-cluster nuclear structure, the effects of which are enhanced in the peripheral collisions.
-In addition, the compact nature of $\alpha$-cluster nuclear density profile is also reflected in the higher yield in most central collisions, as shown in Fig.~\ref{fig:V0Mdist}.
+Figure~\ref{fig:ImpBV0M} shows the average value of the impact parameter ($\langle b\rangle$) as a function of multiplicity class in O--O collisions at $\sqrt{s_{\rm NN}}=7$ TeV using IPGlasma + MUSIC + iSS + UrQMD for Woods-Saxon and $\alpha$-cluster nuclear density profiles.
+As expected, one finds a significant dependence of $\langle b\rangle$ on event selection with the final state-charged particle multiplicity in the V0 acceptance region of the ALICE detector, i.e., the collisions having a lower impact parameter tend to produce a higher charged particle yield at the final state.
+In addition, one finds a significant dependence of $\langle b\rangle$ on the nuclear density profile of the colliding $^{16}$O nucleus to produce a similar charge particle yield in the final state.
+For the $\alpha$-cluster case, one finds that $\langle b\rangle$ is significantly smaller compared to a Woods-Saxon density profile because of the compact nature of $\alpha$-cluster nuclear structure, the effects of which are enhanced in the low multiplicity events.
+In addition, the compact nature of $\alpha$-cluster nuclear density profile is also reflected in the higher yield in 0--10\% multiplicity class, as shown in Fig.~\ref{fig:V0Mdist}.